epam/ai-dial/docs/chat-design.md

 Figma Variables component is used for colour scheme.
 This will allow us quickly apply custom colour themes for the application.

-> Important: Variables names should remain the same when you create a new colour scheme.
+> **Important**: Variables names should remain the same when you create a new colour scheme.

 ### Basic Palette